ruizdurazo/ruizdurazo/notes/hello-universe/index.md

 Which brings us to this site.
 And this post.

-If you're trying to start a blog, and you're not sure where to begin, you'll find that there are [a](https://jekyllrb.com/) [bunch](https://www.gatsbyjs.org/) [of](https://github.com/gatsbyjs/gatsby-starter-blog) [options](https://idyll-lang.org/) [out](https://medium.com/) [there](https://substack.com/).
+If you're trying to start a blog, and you're not sure where to begin, you'll find that there are [a](https://jekyllrb.com) [bunch](https://www.gatsbyjs.org) [of](https://github.com/gatsbyjs/gatsby-starter-blog) [options](https://idyll-lang.org) [out](https://medium.com) [there](https://substack.com).
 But none of them are ideal.
 At least not for me.

 So after giving it some thought, I decided to start from scratch.
 This site is hand-built by me down to the last `<div>` and `border-radius`.

-It's a good ol’-fashioned static website hosted on [GitHub Pages](https://pages.github.com/) with some vanilla JavaScript on top, and Markdown on the side.
+It's a good ol’-fashioned static website hosted on [GitHub Pages](https://pages.github.com) with some vanilla JavaScript on top, and Markdown on the side.
 It’s static, so no need to maintain servers.
 And it’s plain, so no need for webpack and the like.
-No bundles!
+No dependencies, no bundles!

 But more importantly, it _looks_ how I want, and _works_ how I want.